 You may be able to temporarily solve many problems yourself until you schedule an appointment with our Boca Raton, FL or Coral Springs, FL orthodontists.
 When working with your appliances, you need to know the names of the parts of your appliances so you can identify which part is broken or out of place.
 After alleviating your discomfort, it is important that you call our office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may disrupt your treatment plan.

 We’ve offered tips on dealing with some common orthodontic emergencies here.
-If you have any questions or need to make an appointment, call Smiles by Dr. W and Dr. R at (561) 327-6775.
+If you have any questions regarding emergency care or need to make an appointment, call Smiles by Dr. W and Dr. R at (561) 483-0072.

 Ways To Relieve General Soreness